Perturbations of Extremal Kerr Spacetime: Analytic Framework and Late-time Tails: Branch cut from the origin and tail

 where $\fNIA>0$.
 The contribution to an $(\ell,m)$-mode of the Green function due to the branch point at the origin is then obtained by, essentially, integrating the discontinuity in the transfer function, $\Disc\tilde{g}_{\ell m\omega}(x,x')$, along the corresponding BC:

-As explained earlier, the late-time behaviour of $\Disc \Glm$ will be given by the small-$\fNIA$ behaviour of the integrand in Eq.\eqref{eq:delta G}.
+As explained earlier, the late-time behavior of $\Disc \Glm$ will be given by the small-$\fNIA$ behavior of the integrand in Eq.~\eqref{eq:delta G}.

 In this section, we lay out the MST formalism for calculating the discontinuity of the transfer function across the BC down from the origin.
-We also calculate, in separate subsections, the contribution of this BC to leading-order for late-times for a field point at: (i) timelike infinity ($t\to \infty$, $r_*$ finite), (ii) the future event horizon ($u\to \infty$, $v$ finite) and (iii) future null infinity ($v\to\infty$, $u$ finite), where \MC{please check} $u:= t-r_*$ is retarded ``time", $v:= t+r_*$ is advanced ``time" and $r_* := x-1/(2x)+\ln x $.
+We also calculate, in separate subsections, the contribution of this BC to leading order for late times for a field point at: (i) timelike infinity ($t\to \infty$, $r_*$ finite), (ii) the future event horizon ($u\to \infty$, $v$ finite) and (iii) future null infinity ($v\to\infty$, $u$ finite), where $u:= t-r_*$ is retarded time, $v:= t+r_*$ is advanced time and $r_* := x-1/(2x)+\ln x$.